Exifly/ApiVault/README.md

 If you've ever wanted to contribute to open source, and a great cause, now is your chance!

-> When contributing to this repository, please first discuss the change you wish to make via issues with the authors of this repository before making a change.
+> When contributing to this repository, please first discuss the change you wish to make via issues with the authors of this repository before making a change. <br>
+> Make sure to go through the **[CODE OF CONDUCT](https://github.com/Exifly/ApiVault/blob/main/CODE_OF_CONDUCT.md)** once before making changes!

 ### How to Contribute 🤔